acdh-oeaw/DAACDA/README.md

 5. browse to http://127.0.0.1:8000/

 ## Upload the data
-To fetch the last version of the catalogue data, you have to execute the ipython scripts
+To import data, you have to execute the ipython scripts
 * `importBomber.ipynb` and
 * `importCrew.ipynb`

 To do so:
-1. Start a new ipython session `python manage.py shell_plus --notebook --settings=flj.settings.test`,
+1. Start a new ipython session `python manage.py shell_plus --notebook --settings=flj.settings.test`, (if you haven't done so, install the needed packages, e.g. `pip install -r requirements_notebook.txt`)
 2. open `importBomber.ipynb` and execute the script cell by cell.
 3. Then open `importCrew.ipynb`and execute the script cell by cell.